r4hulp/firstresponder-ai/README.md

 # 🔊 FirstResponder-AI: Azure-Powered Realtime Call Intelligence

 FirstResponder-AI is a real-time, low-latency voice agent powered by OpenAI's Realtime APIs and Azure Communication Services.
-Leveraging advanced Speech-to-Speech (S2S) architectures and multimodal AI models, it enables natural, human-like conversations with minimal delay.
+Leveraging advanced Speech-to-Speech (S2S) model, it enables natural, human-like conversations with minimal delay.
 This solution is designed to revolutionize customer support by providing instant, scalable, and highly personalized voice interactions.

 ## 🚀 Key Benefits